Programs & Initiatives

 Giraffe Conservation Translocations

-Translocations are an important tool in the conservation toolbox.
-Translocations, habitat expansion, and collaborative efforts with African governments and local communities are some of the ways GCF is working to save giraffe in the wild.
-Translocations are an important tool in the conservation toolbox.
+Translocations, habitat expansion, and collaborative efforts with African governments and local communities are only some of the conservation approaches that GCF puts to action to save giraffe in the wild.
+In particular translocations are an important tool in the conservation toolbox.

 Africa-wide Initiatives